 Both self-serve and barista-made coffee, a choice of seating areas, contactless self-checkouts and a dedicated remote ordering phone app so you can beat the queues and collect in-store all add up to make this food to go operation a wonder to behold.

-Sales Assistant of the Year: Jo Bates, Southern Co-op, Lenham
+Sales Assistant of the Year: Jo Bate, Southern Co-op, Lenham

 She’s a particular hit with the store’s elderly customer base (there’s an old people’s home next door) and the residents come in on a daily basis for a chat.
 Her natural ease and confidence with people also provides her with another key strength: the ability to quickly diffuse tensions associated with shoplifting and underaged sales.